1. Purpose of procedures

 Candidate means a person admitted to a higher degree by research (HDR) program at the University.

-Candidature means duration of enrolment in a higher degree by research program.
-A Research student is considered to be a “student” for the higher degree by research program in which they are enrolled.
-All research and related work towards fulfilment of the requirements for a higher degree by research must be completed during enrolled candidature.
+Candidature means duration of enrolment in a HDR program.
+A HDR candidate is a “candidate” for the HDR program in which they are enrolled.
+All research and related work towards fulfilment of the requirements for a HDR must be completed during enrolled candidature.

 Confirmed candidature means period of enrolment in a HDR program after the successful completion of the Confirmation of Candidature milestone, up to the date of expiry of candidature for that program.

-Co-Supervisor means a USC academic staff member who meets the criteria for and has been approved for registration as a USC HDR supervisor, but has not yet supervised a research student to successful completion of their degree.
-A registered co-supervisor may join an individual student’s supervision panel as a co-supervisor only (i.e. may not be appointed to a student’ panel as their principal supervisor).
+Co-Supervisor means a UniSC academic staff member who meets the eligibility criteria for and has been approved for registration as a UniSC HDR supervisor but has not yet supervised research candidate to successful completion of their degree and has not formalised a Mentor Supervisor.
+A registered co-supervisor may join an individual candidate’s supervision panel as a co-supervisor only (i.e., may not be appointed to a candidate’ panel as their principal supervisor).

-Consultant Supervisor means a person appointed to a student’s supervision panel who does not meet the criteria for registration as a USC supervisor.
-Consultant supervisors are usually external to the university, but may also be USC staff who do not meet the criteria for registration as a supervisor.
+Consultant Supervisor means a person appointed to a candidate’s supervision panel who does not meet the criteria for registration as a UniSC HDR supervisor.
+Consultant supervisors are usually external to the university.

 Exegesis means a scholarly, critical commentary on the original creative work in dialogue with, and informing that original work or collection of works, resulting from research undertaken and produced during candidature.
 The exegesis also includes explicit reference to the research methodologies employed in the creation of the original creative work.